 We tend to think of Britain as a wet, cold country, but in fact the UK is short of water because we’re a small country with a large population who use a lot of water.

 The problem’s greatest in the south east and, although it’s hard to believe, London is drier than Istanbul.
 So gardeners have to use water wisely and effectively.
-It’s more important this year than ever because last year’s dry winter (2016-17) was followed by an exceptionally dry April which means that water levels underground are running low - however much it rains this summer.
+It’s particularly important in summers following a dry winter and spring.

 No, not necessarily.
 Established plants with a good root system will cope with a dry spell for a few weeks and soon recover when rain arrives.